-A comprehensive description of the main features and applications of frequently used electronic healthcare databases for pharmacoepidemiology research in the United States and in Europe appears in the book Pharmacoepidemiology (B. Strom, S.E.
+A description of the main features and applications of frequently used electronic healthcare databases for pharmacoepidemiology research in the United States and in Europe is presented in the book Pharmacoepidemiology (B. Strom, S.E.
 Kimmel, S. Hennessy.
 6th Edition, Wiley, 2019, Chapters 11-14).
-The limitations of using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol 2005; 58: 23-337).
+In general, the limitations of using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol.
+2005; 58(4): 323-37).

-The primary purpose of the ISPE-endorsed Guidelines for Good Database Selection and use in Pharmacoepidemiology Research (Pharmacoepidemiol Drug Saf 2012;21:1-10) is to assist in the selection and use of data resources in pharmacoepidemiology by highlighting potential limitations and recommending correct procedures for data analysis and interpretation.
-This guideline refers to the secondary use of databases containing routinely collected healthcare information such as electronic medical records (from either primary or secondary care) and claims databases and does not include spontaneous reporting databases.
-It is a simple, well-structured guideline that will help investigators to select the most suitable databases to address specific research question and helps database custodians to describe their database in a useful manner.
-An entire section is dedicated to the use of multi-database studies.
-The document also contains references to data quality and validation procedures, data processing/transformation, privacy and security (see also Chapter 11.2 Data quality frameworks).
+The primary purpose of the ISPE-endorsed Guidelines for Good Database Selection and use in Pharmacoepidemiology Research (Pharmacoepidemiol Drug Saf.
+2012;21(1):1-10) is to assist in the selection and use of data sources for pharmacoepidemiology research by highlighting potential limitations and recommending correct procedures for data analysis and interpretation.
+This guideline refers to the secondary use of databases containing routinely collected healthcare information such as electronic medical records (from either primary or secondary care) and claims databases, and does not include spontaneous adverse drug reaction reporting databases.
+A section of the guideline is dedicated to multi-database studies.
+The document also contains references to data quality and validation procedures, data processing/transformation, and data privacy and security (see also Chapter 11.2 Data quality frameworks).

-The Guidelines and recommendations for ensuring Good Epidemiological Practice (GEP): a guideline developed by the German Society for Epidemiology (European Journal of Epidemiology 2019;34(3):301-17) provide detailed recommendations on all aspects of the design and conduct of epidemiological studies, and many of these recommendations address aspects to be considered when making secondary use of data.
-The FDA’s Best Practices for Conducting and Reporting Pharmacoepidemiologic Safety Studies Using Electronic Health Care Data Sets provides criteria for best practice that apply to design, analysis, conduct and documentation.
-It emphasizes that investigators should understand the potential limitations of electronic healthcare data systems, make provisions for their appropriate use and refer to validation studies of safety outcomes of interest in the proposed study and captured in the database.
-Guidance for conduction studies within electronic healthcare databases can also be found in the International Society for Pharmacoepidemiology Guidelines for Good Pharmacoepidemiology Practices (ISPE GPP), in particular sections IV-B (Study conduct, Data collection).
+The FDA’s Best Practices for Conducting and Reporting Pharmacoepidemiologic Safety Studies Using Electronic Health Care Data Sets (2013) provides criteria for best practice that apply to design, analysis, conduct and documentation.
+It emphasizes that investigators should understand the potential limitations of electronic healthcare data systems, make provisions for their appropriate use and refer to validation studies of outcomes of interest in the proposed study and captured in the database.
+Guidance for conduction studies within electronic healthcare databases can also be found in the International Society for Pharmacoepidemiology Guidelines for Good Pharmacoepidemiology Practices (ISPE GPP, 2015), in particular sections IV-B (Study conduct, Data collection).
 This guidance emphasizes the importance of patient data protection.

 The concepts of “Real-world data” (RWD) and “Real-world evidence” (RWE) are increasingly used in the regulatory setting to denote the secondary use of observational data and pharmacoepidemiological methods for regulatory decision-making, although these terms can also apply to primary data collection.
-The article Real-World Data for Regulatory Decision Making: Challenges and Possible Solutions for Europe.
-(Clin Pharmacol Ther.
+The article Real-World Data for Regulatory Decision Making: Challenges and Possible Solutions for Europe (Clin Pharmacol Ther.
 2019;106(1):36-9) describes the operational, technical and methodological challenges for the acceptability of real-world data for regulatory purposes and presents possible solutions to address these challenges.
 The FDA’s Real-World Evidence website also provides definitions and links to a set of useful guidelines on the submission and use of real-world data, including electronic health care databases, to support decision-making.
-The Joint ISPE-ISPOR Special Task Force Report on Good Practices for Real‐World Data Studies of Treatment and/or Comparative Effectiveness recommends good research practices for designing and analysing retrospective databases for comparative effectiveness research (CER). and reviews methodological issues and possible solutions for CER studies based on secondary data analysis (see also Chapter 10.1 on comparative effectiveness research).
-Many of the principles are applicable to studies with other objectives than CER, but aspects of pharmacoepidemiological studies based on secondary use of data, such as data quality, ethical issues, data ownership and privacy, are not covered.
+The Joint ISPE-ISPOR Special Task Force Report on Good Practices for Real‐World Data Studies of Treatment and/or Comparative Effectiveness (2017) recommends good research practices for designing and analysing retrospective databases for comparative effectiveness research (CER) and reviews methodological issues and possible solutions for CER studies based on secondary data analysis (see also Chapter 14.1 on comparative effectiveness research).
+Many of the principles are applicable to studies with other objectives than CER, but some aspects of pharmacoepidemiological studies based on secondary use of data, such as data quality, ethical issues, data ownership and privacy, are not covered.

-The majority of the examples and methods covered in Chapter 5 are based on studies and methodologic developments in secondary data collection, since this is the most frequent approach used in pharmacoepidemiology.
+The majority of the examples and methods covered in Chapter 5 are based on studies and methodologic developments in secondary use of healthcare databases, since this is one of the most frequent approaches used in pharmacoepidemiology.
 Several potential issues need to be considered in the use of electronic healthcare data for pharmacoepidemiological studies as they may affect the validity of the results.
 They include completeness of data capture, bias in the assessment of exposure, outcome and covariates, variability between data sources and the impact of changes over time in the data (as has been noted in the pre- vs. post-COVID-19 period), access methodology and the healthcare system of the country or region covered by the database.